 I studied hard the many pieces needed to create an experience specifically for an audience, from branding to writing headlines - thanks to blogs such as Fizzle, the Four hour work week, Smart Blogger, Seth Godin and many more.

-I know now what audience I like to work with (millennials who want to embrace the digital nomad lifestyle), and I have already started to support the community through the creation of a Top 10 monthly list of inspiring articles, which helps me understand more deeply the market and connect with the main players.
+I know now what audience I like to work with (millennials who want to embrace the digital nomad lifestyle), and I have already started to support the community through the creation of a Top 10 almost-monthly list of inspiring articles, which helps me understand more deeply the market and connect with the main players.

 Where I'm going?